amarkum/spark-scala-sbt/README.md

 Spark on Scala with Examples
 - RDDs
 - Dataframe
+- Dataframe with UDFs
+- Dataframe with UDAFs
 - Datasets
 - Read from Different file formats
 - Write Datafram to multiple formats